 Improv, Acting, Solo Performance, Private Coaching

 Patrick McCartney is an actor and Improviser.
 He got his start in Chicago in the late 1990’s where he studied with Del Close and Mick Napier.
 He spent two years in Chicago’s Second City Touring Company Blue Co where he toured the country with Ali Farahnakian, Amy Poehler and Tina Fey.
 His love of the theater kept him working steadily in plays outside of the world of improv.
 He was a member of Chicago’s Center Theater Ensemble and did plays at Stage Left, Steppenwolf and The Bailiwick.
 He moved to LA briefly where he studied with Ivana Chubbuck.
 In NYC he became a regular at ASSSSCAT and a teacher at the first UCB space.
 He was a member of Shira Piven’s Water Ensemble where he starred in Elizabeth Gilbert’s “Pilgrims” at the Tribeca Playhouse.
 He was an original member of the improv groups “Centralia” and “Beer.
 Shark.
 Mice.”
 He’s done television and film including Elf, “Conan O’Brien”, “Wake Up, Ron Burgundy” and “Law and Order”.
-He has recently returned to the world of improv and has been teaching at the PIT.
-Patrick is a member of Centralia who perform Saturday nights at the PIT Loft.
-Patrick’s solo show about addiction and recovery Sinister Kid is currently playing at The PIT loft on Friday nights.
+Patrick is a member of Centralia who perform and one half of the improv duo Bareilles and McCartney who perform regularly at The PIT Loft.
+He teaches all levels of improv and an acting class for The PIT.

 Stay updated on all things Patrick at www.patmccartney.com

 Patrick is also available for private 1:1 coaching!
-Please email email@example.com for more info!
+Please email email@example.com or firstname.lastname@example.org for more info!

 Sarah Nowak is very grateful to be a member of the PIT House team, The Baldwins, performing every Saturday night on the mainstage.
 She studied improv at The Second City of Toronto Conservatory before moving to New York to join The PIT where she is proud to be a frequent performer and Level One Improv teacher.
 As a character actress, her favorite roles include A Witch in Macbeth for Shakespeare in Delaware Park, and recently Belise in Les Femmes Savants and Dawn in All in the Timing for The Williamsburg Theatre Company.
 She has worked on several improv and sketch projects around the city and has traveled around the country with her independent ensemble SidViscous.